danwing/cidfi/draft-wing-cidfi.md

 pertain only to the client's own UDP 4-tuple, the client sends the CIDFI nonce protected by the HMAC secret it obtained from
-{{client-authorizes}} over the QUIC UDP 4-tuple it is using with the QUIC server.
-The ability to transmit that packet on the same UDP 4-tuple as the QUIC connection indicates ownership of that IP address and UDP port.
+{{client-authorizes}} over the QUIC UDP 4-tuple it is using with the QUIC server over the path that involves that CNE.
+The ability to transmit that packet on the same UDP 4-tuple as the QUIC connection indicates ownership of that IP address and UDP port number.
 The nonce and HMAC are sent in a {{!STUN=RFC8489}} indication (STUN class of 0b01) containing one or more CIDFI-NONCE attributes ({{iana-stun}}).
 If there are multiple CNEs the single STUN indication contains a CIDFI-NONCE attribute from each of them.
-This message is discarded by the QUIC server.
+This message is discarded, if received, by the QUIC server.

+In order to avoid overloading servers, the client may set the TTL/Hop Limit to a value that allows to cross the CNE, but then dicarded before reaching the server.
+For example, the host sets the TTL to "min-ttl" that is returned during CNE discovery.

 {{flow-diag}} shows a summarized message flow obtaining the nonce and HMAC secret from the CNE (steps 1-2) then later